SimonMing0528/PowerSlateX_For-Nuke-Nuke-slate-plugin/README.md

 1. Copy the `PowerSlate_nuke` full folder into the Nuke environment directory.<br>
 it's usually at `C:\Users\(your username)\.nuke`
 <br>

-2. Then find the `init.py` file，If there isn't one, create it. and add the following code: <br>
+2. Then find the `init.py` file If there isn't one, create it. and add the following code:

 <br>

 ```